How to install MicroCloud¶

 sudo snap refresh microcloud --cohort="+" --channel=2/stable

-To specify a different channel, add the --channel
+To specify a different channel, use the --channel flag at installation:

 sudo snap install <snap> --cohort="+" --channel=<target channel>

-For details about the MicroCloud snap channels, see: Channels.
+For details about the MicroCloud snap channels, refer to Channels.

 Hold updates¶

 When a new release is published to a snap channel, installed snaps following that channel update automatically by default.
 This is undesired behavior for MicroCloud and its components, and you should override this default behavior by holding updates.
-See: Hold updates.
+Refer to Hold updates for details.